jwernethUMD/evive-menu-ordering/README.md

   - If a ClassNotFoundException occurs, restart the workspace (File -> Restart)

 ## Alternatives
-The program can run in other spaces as long as there is a place for the java files to run, and the **JUnit library** is made available to the program.
+The program can run in other spaces besides Eclipse as long as the .jar file can be imported, the .java files can be run, and the **JUnit library** is made available to the program.